 Sun-to-Liquid

-The Sun-to-Liquid (StL) process is an innovative technology for producing SAF from high-temperature solar heat, water and CO2 from the atmosphere.
-The Lufthansa Group and SWISS have agreed on a strategic partnership with the Swiss company Synhelion for the market launch of Sun-to-Liquid fuel.
-SWISS plans to fly with the first quantities of this solar fuel in 2024 - as the first airline worldwide.
+The Sun-to-Liquid (StL) process is an innovative technology for producing SAF from high-temperature solar heat, water and CO2 (for example from the atmosphere).
+In 2022, the Lufthansa Group and the Group airline SWISS have agreed a strategic partnership with the Swiss-based company Synhelion for the market launch of Sun-to-liquid fuel.
+The aim of the partnership is to realize the first pilot projects in Europe and to scale up global production capacity.
+SWISS also plans to become the first customer of Synhelion's solar fuel.

 This is how the Sun-to-Liquid process works: